Michał Goleniewski: Early life and espionage career

 Goleniewski was born in 1922 in Nieśwież, then in Poland, now Belarus.
 He enlisted in the Polish Army in 1945 and was commissioned a lieutenant colonel in the Polish Army in 1955.
 He studied law at the University of Poznan and received a master's degree in political science from the University of Warsaw in 1956.
 He said he was head of the Technical and Scientific Department of the Polish Secret Service from 1957 to 1960.
 At the same time, he was spying on Polish intelligence operations for the Soviet Union.

 In early 1959, Goleniewski became a triple-agent, anonymously sending Polish and Soviet secrets addressed to the US Federal Bureau of Investigation (FBI) by letter.
 He insisted on communicating with the FBI, knowing that all other agencies had been penetrated by Soviet bloc intelligence.
-His letters were actually intercepted by the Central Intelligence Agency (CIA), who did not inform the FBI.
+His letters were intercepted by the Central Intelligence Agency (CIA), who did not inform the FBI.
 According to Tim Tate, author of the 2021 book The Spy Who Was Left Out in the Cold, Goleniewski's motive, unlike most defectors who sought a better life outside the Soviet Union, was that he "realised that the communist system was wrong.
 And that he needed, ... to counter it, and to start working for the west and democracy".

 The US CIA gave him the code-name 'SNIPER', UK's MI5 gave him 'LAVINIA'.
-In April 1959, the CIA informed MI5 that SNIPER (his real name was still unknown) had said the Polish Służba Bezpieczeństwa (UB) had a British informant inside the Royal Navy.
+In April 1959, the CIA informed MI5 that SNIPER (his real name was still unknown) had said the Polish Służba Bezpieczeństwa (SB, Security Service) had a British informant inside the Royal Navy.
 This person was later found to be Harry Houghton.
 The CIA also told MI5 that Goleniewski had received top secret documents originating from a Soviet mole inside MI6.
 The mole himself (who later turned out to be George Blake) heard the news that the CIA had a top-level informant in Poland, and sent word back to the KGB, who passed it to the UB.
 Goleniewski heard the news from the KGB, and immediately escaped.
 He also provided information that led to the arrests of American diplomat Irvin C. Scarbeck, Swedish Air Force officer Stig Wennerström, as well as Heinz Felfe and Hans Clemens, who penetrated the West German BND for the KGB.
-Goleniewski also claimed that there was a Soviet-controlled organisation of former Nazis - which he nicknamed 'Hacke' - that was active in postwar West Germany.
+Goleniewski also claimed that there was a Soviet-controlled organisation of former Nazis—which he nicknamed 'Hacke'—that was active in postwar West Germany.

-He defected to the United States in January 1961, which led to the imprisonment of Soviet agents in Britain including the Portland Spy Ring and George Blake.
+He defected to the United States in January 1961, which led to the imprisonment of Soviet agents in Britain including the Portland spy ring and George Blake.
 Goleniewski went to work for the CIA, and a Polish court sentenced him to death in absentia.
 A private bill, H.R.
 5507, was introduced in the U.S. Congress in July 1963 to make Goleniewski a US citizen.
 The legislation was passed by both the United States House of Representatives and the United States Senate.